frebro/wp-vanish/trunk/README.txt

 = How do I find the selector for an element? =

 Take a look at [this blog post](https://dailypost.wordpress.com/2013/07/25/css-selectors/) for a simple guide to inspecting elements.

+== Screenshots ==

+1. Vanish settings are available in the Theme Customizer.
+2. Example of generated styles

 == Changelog ==